Step/Blended Families

 Stepfamily Intensives

-When you’re trying to live a full life—working, raising kids, falling in love—it’s hard to find time for therapy, but blended families often need support, especially early on.
+When you’re trying to live a full life, it’s hard to find time for therapy, but blended families often need support, especially early on.
 That’s why I’m offering stepfamily intensives.
 They’re designed to help partners better understand stepfamily systems in a short amount of time, so they can figure out the best way forward for their unique family.

 Stepfamily Intensives Include: